 - Sexual difficulties should not be taboo, getting help when it’s required is as important to your recovery as any other aspect of care you receive.

-Acknowledging how common sexual dysfunction is among women (and men) who are living with and beyond cancer is key to moving forward, particularly when it is affecting your quality of life.
+Acknowledging how common sexual dysfunction is among women (and men) who are living with cancer and living beyond cancer is key to moving forward, particularly when it is affecting your quality of life.

 Here, two Perci Professionals – psychosexual therapist Dr. Isabel White and gynaecological cancer nurse and menopause specialist Johanna Bowie – outline the sexual difficulties that can occur after chemo, treatment or surgery, plus ways to reduce or alleviate your symptoms.